-The combo port provides one 1000M SFP slot, which can be installed with an optional SFP optical fiber transceiver to support one Gigabit 1000Base-X fiber connection when needed.
+The mini-GBIC (SFP) port can be installed with an optional SFP optical fiber transceiver to support one Gigabit fiber connection when needed.

 Web Management

 The switch is embedded with an Http server which provides management functions for advanced network functions including Port Control, Quality of Service, and Virtual LAN functions.
 The management can be performed via Web browser based interface over TCP/IP network.